Organisation shall be called 'BRISTOL COUNTY POOL ASSOCIATION' herein

 • Ranking positions will be determined by the EPA points system

-• No Captain may play a player who has not trialled over a player who has, unless that player fulfils the criteria for wild card/A Team entry.
+• Managers may not play a newly signed player who has not trialled before a player who has; unless that player fulfils the criteria for wild card/A team entry.

 A TEAM QUALIFICATION (11 Players)

-1. Any player who finished the U.K. Pool Tour ranked in the top 32, for the last 2 seasons.
+1 – Any player who finished the U.K. Pool Tour ranked in the top 32, for the

 England, Wales, Eire, Northern Ireland, Scotland, India, Australia, South Africa, Morocco or Malta.